by Tim B » one month ago

 You adjust the coarse limit stop microswitch as per the manual, including the final safety check to make sure you can still climb away from a baulked landing if the prop fails at full coarse.

-by Mike Wylde » one month ago
+by Mike Wylde » 3 months ago

 See manual section 8.3.2, in summary -